mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 It turned out to be really fun!
 I got to pretend to be a cartoonist.
 When I outsourced my cooking to a chef, I realized that I enjoy cooking when I don't have to cook.
 With this job, I discovered that I enjoy making cartoons when I don't have to draw.

 ## Describing cartoons is hard

+You know that common expression, "A picture's worth is roughly equal to the worth of one thousand words."
+It turns out to be true.
+Especially when the thing you're describing is a picture.

 ## Behind the scenes: The MMA cartoon